 Subramanya Hegde, PhD, Senior Scientist III, Foundational Immunology, Abbvie

-indications and evaluated antibody, small molecule and antibody drug conjugate platforms.
+immunology indications and evaluated antibody, small molecule and antibody drug conjugate platforms.
 Studied the TNF biology and assessed the role of TNF secretion kinetics and trafficking on anti-TNF immunogenicity.
-Subramanya has established innate immune
+Subramanya has established

-modulation group at Abbvie and currently leading several scientists working on cutting edge research on innate immune modulation.
-Initiated or involved in several internal and external collaborations with various functional groups and academic institutions.
+innate immune modulation group at Abbvie and currently leading several scientists working on cutting edge research on innate immune modulation.
+Initiated or involved in several internal and external collaborations with various functional groups

 Camilla Jandus, MD, PhD, Principal Investigator, Assistant Professor, Oncology, University of Lausanne, Switzerland